Fornication/Arkays-Commandment/README.md

 You will also want to install the SkyUI, Better Dialogue Controls, Better messagebox Controls, Campfire, Experience, Racemenu, Flashing Savegame Fix, and Extended UI - High Resolution Widescreen fixes from [here](https://www.nexusmods.com/skyrimspecialedition/mods/1778/?).

+Furthermore, you may choose to alter the ingame HUD to fit 21:9.
+For this, I recommend switching to Less Intrusive HUD found [here](https://www.nexusmods.com/skyrimspecialedition/mods/17974).
+Make sure to grab the Fisses patch as well.

+In Mod Organizer, in the left pane, find and disable (uncheck) SkyHUD and Customizable UI Replacer - SkyHUD.

+Head over [here](https://www.nexusmods.com/skyrimspecialedition/mods/18398/?tab=files) and grab the download for the Less Intrusive HUD version.

+When installing Customizable UI, rename it to indicate that is the LIH version, be sure NOT to Merge or Overwrite the existing mod in MO2.

+Once you get in game, head over to the Less Intrusive HUD modpage and see how to alter the postion/size/color/and much more of any HUD aspect, all ingame!

+If you have further questions regarding 21:9 or these instructions, feel free to ping St. Jiub in #list-modifications in the Jorrvaskr server.

 ### Tweaking the Game Settings

 I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
 I recommend tweaking the `Detail` section for more FPS: